How is the grant award funding determined?

 I followed the recommended settings and instructions for attaching documents, but still can't get all of my documents to attach.
 What should I do?

 If you are able to attach any of the required documents, submit those with your application.
-Any other documents may then be submitted by one of the following: 1) the preferred option is to attach the saved documents to an email from the student's verified email (username) account to Education@afas-hq.org with the student's full name and "Required Documents Attached" in the subject line; 2) fax required documents to (866) 896-5637; or 3) as a last resort, mail required documents to AFAS Education Department 241 18th St South, Suite 202, Arlington VA 22202.
-NOTE: If submitting some or all documents by email/fax/mail, be sure to indicate such by checking the block below the attachment display.
+Any other documents may then be submitted by one of the following: 1) the preferred option is to attach the saved documents to an email from the student's verified email (username) account to Education@afas-hq.org with the student's full name and "Required Documents Attached" in the subject line; 2) fax required documents to (866) 896-5637; or 3) as a last resort, mail required documents to AFAS Education Department P.O.
+Box 2208 Arlington VA 22202.

 I attached my documents, but can't view them.
 Should I fax them instead?